Automated Passport Control (APC) is a U.S. Customs and Border Protection (CBP) program that makes

-APC kiosks can be used by U.S. citizens, U.S. legal permanent residents, Canadian citizens,
+APC kiosks can be used by:

-travellers entering with a B1/B2 or D visa
+- Travellers entering with a B1/B2 or D visa

-Spanish, French, Italian, Korean, Dutch, German, Chinese (Traditional / Simplified) and Japanese.
+Italian, Korean, Dutch, German, Chinese (Traditional / Simplified) and Japanese.

-directly to the APC kiosks in the passport control area.
-Once at the kiosk, you need to scan
+If you are eligible, you can proceed directly to the APC kiosks in the passport control area instead

 verify biographic and flight information.
-Once these are complete, you will be issued a receipt.
+Once these are complete, you will be issued with a receipt.

 You can then bring your passport and receipt to a CBP officer to finalise the inspection so that

 you can enter into the United States.

 The kiosks also allow people who live at the same address to be processed together.

 The APC technology does not store any personal information.
 Your passport information and answers to

 would be done by a CBP officer if you used a booth.

 Do I still have to fill out a Customs declaration form?No. If you need to submit a Customs declaration form, you should do this electronically through an

 APC kiosk.
-If you have already filled out a Customs declaration form, you

-can be given to a CBP
+If you have already filled out a Customs declaration form, it can be given to a CBP

 Officer for shredding.